Oasis, Chapter 6: Three's a Crowd

-There was that unreadable look again, he thought as Ino gave him a once-over too quick and casual to appear suspicious but that Deidara could remember getting in his old life enough to recognize it.
+There was that unreadable look Deidara was fast associating with Ino.
 His earlier assessment of her rang in his memory like a bell tolling for trouble ahead—she was smart, and she picked up on things she had no business noticing.
 It reminded Deidara that he knew next to nothing of his new companions, and they nothing of him.
-At least, he assumed the latter to be the case since no one had made any self-righteous proclamations of honor and heroism in the name of slaying the last Akatsuki.
+At least, he assumed the latter to be the case since no one had made any self-righteous proclamations of honor and heroism in the name of slaying the last Akatsuki or some bullshit.

 His lack of notoriety was depressing, but in this case Deidara counted it as something of a blessing.
-If it turned out that either Ino or Kimimaro was a ninja from one of the former Hidden Villages with some shred of a conscience still intact, things could get awkward.
+If it turned out that either Ino or Kimimaro was a ninja from one of the former Hidden Villages with some shred of a conscience still intact, things could get a little awkward.

 "Speaking of plotting," Ino said, interrupting his thoughts once more.
 "What are you going to do about your clay?
 You're out, right?"

 Kimimaro spared them a glance, suddenly interested in this conversation.
 "Yeah, what good are you to us without it?"

 "Listen man, I make the art, not the other way around," Deidara said.
-"And if you have to know, I don't need clay to fight.
+"And if you have to know, I don't need to clay to fight.
 I just prefer it, yeah."

 "So where can we get more?"
 Ino asked.
 "Can you make it?"

-At this, Deidara frowned.
+Deidara frowned.
 "Not exactly.
 There's a mine in Earth Country with natural deposits.
-I'd have to go there."
+I'd hafta go there."

 "Why don't you just use another medium, like rocks or kunai," Kimimaro said, as though this solution were obvious.

 "Because my chakra's explosive.
 I can't infuse it in just any old thing.
-It's gotta be the clay or nothing, yeah."
+It's gotta be the clay or nothin', yeah."

 "Sounds like you just want to blow more things up instead of prioritizing our survival."